-Currently, the federal government minimum efficiency requirements for commercial boilers with rated input between 300,000 Btu/h and 2.5 MMBtu/h is 80 percent thermal efficiency (DOE n.d.).
-The federal efficiency requirements for gas fired hot water boilers with capacity above 2.5 MMBtu/h is a combustion efficiency of 82 percent (DOE n.d.).
+Currently, the federal government minimum efficiency requirements for commercial boilers with rated input between 300,000 Btu/h and 2.5 Million Btu/h is 80 percent thermal efficiency (DOE n.d.).
+The federal efficiency requirements for gas fired hot water boilers with capacity above 2.5 Million Btu/h is a combustion efficiency of 82 percent (DOE n.d.).
 These requirements are referenced in Table 110.2-K of Title 24, Part 6.

-An amendment to the federal register, that was published January 10, 2020, would raise the minimum efficiency requirements for gas-fired hot water boilers with rated input between 300,000 Btu/h and 2.5 MMBtu/h to 84 percent thermal efficiency.
-The minimum thermal efficiency for gas-fired hot water boilers with rated input between 2.5 MMBtu/h and 10 MMBtu/h will be 85 percent (DOE 2016).
+An amendment to the federal register, that was published January 10, 2020, would raise the minimum efficiency requirements for gas-fired hot water boilers with rated input between 300,000 Btu/h and 2.5 Million Btu/h to 84 percent thermal efficiency.
+The minimum thermal efficiency for gas-fired hot water boilers with rated input between 2.5 Million Btu/h and 10 Million Btu/h would be 85 percent (DOE 2016).
 The amendment notes that that this standard will apply to all boilers manufactured on or after January 10, 2023.